awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_6_Cost_Anomaly_Detection/2_Create_monitor.md

 ### Congratulations!
 You have completed this section of the lab.
-In this section, you successfully created a Cost Monitor to analyze cost segmented by AWS services.
+In this section, you successfully created a Cost Monitor for analyzing cost segmented by AWS services.
 An alert subscription was also configured to send daily summary report of detected anomalies via email.

 Click on **Next Step** to continue to the next section.
 {{< prev_next_button link_prev_url="../1_cad_intro/" link_next_url="../3_investigate_anomaly/" />}}